NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 [unresolved]: #unresolved-questions

-## Caching
+## Caching of non-deterministic paths

 [caching]: #caching

-The big unresolved question is about the caching of content-adressed paths.
+A big question is about mixing remote-caching and non-determinism.
 As [Eelco's phd thesis][nixphd] states, caching CA paths raises a number of questions when building that path is non-deterministic (because two different stores can have two different outputs for the same path, which might lead to some dependencies being duplicated in the closure of a dependency).

+The current implementation has a naive approach that just forbids fetching a path if the local system has a different realisation for the same drv output.
+This approach is simple and correct, but it's possible that it might not be good-enough in practice as it can result in a totally useless binary cache in some pathological cases.

-There exist some solutions to this problem (including one presented in Eelco's thesis), but for the sake of simplicity, this RFC simply forbids to mark a derivation as CA if its build is not deterministic (although there's no real way to check that so it's up to the author of the derivation to ensure that it is the case).
+There exist some better solutions to this problem (including one presented in Eelco's thesis), but there are much more complex, so it's probably not worth investing in them until we're sure that they are needed.

-## Client support

-The bulk of the job here is done by the Nix daemon.

-Depending on the details of the current Nix implementation, there might or might not be a need for the client to also support it (which would require the daemon and the client to be updated in synchronously)

-## Old Nix versions and caching

-What happens (and should happen) if a Nix not supporting the cas model queries a cache with cas paths in it is not clear yet.

 ## Garbage collection

-Another major open issue is garbage collection of the aliases table.
+Another major open issue is garbage collection of the realisations table.
 It's not clear when entries should be deleted.
 The paths in the domain are "fake" so we can't use them for expiration.
 The paths in the codomain could be used (i.e. if a path is GC'ed, we delete the alias entries that map to it) but it's not clear whether that's desirable since you may want to bring back the path via substitution in the future.

 ## Ensuring that no temporary output path leaks in the result

 One possible issue with the CA model is that the output paths get moved after being built, which breaks self-references.
 Hash rewriting solves this in most cases, but it is only a heuristic and there is no way to truly ensure that we don't leak a self-reference (for example if a self-reference appears in a zipped file − like is often the case for man pages or Java jars, the hash-rewriting machinery won't detect it).
 Having leaking self-references is annoying since:

 - These self-references change each time the inputs of the derivation change, making CA useless (because the output will _always_ change when the input change)
 - More annoyingly, these references become dangling and can cause runtime failures

 We however have a way to dectect these: If we have leaking self-references then the output will change if we artificially change its output path.
 This could be integrated in the `--check` option of `nix-store`.

 # Future work